|

 University of British Columbia

-Following are summaries of some recent research projects.
+Following are summaries of a few research projects prior to 2015.
 See

 publications